PlumCantaloupe/CinderBlock-Deferred-Renderer/README.md

 What is this?
 A Cinder application that utilizes a deferred rendering engine to render lights and SSAO.
 There is also point-light shadow-mapping (heavy GPU cost though)

+TODO: <br />
-TODO: lots of optimization to do here yet.
+- Lots of optimization to do here yet. <br/>
-TODO: Anti-aliasing ... jaggies, jaggies everywhere
+- Anti-aliasing ... jaggies, jaggies everywhere </br>
-TODO: Better quality shadow-mapping
+- Better quality shadow-mapping <br />

 !!!!!
 If your computer is slow turn off the shadow-mapping by setting last parameter of Light_PS to false (not true) Main reason this will be slow will be GPU pipes and RAM as deferred rendering + shadow-mapping uses a huge amount if VRAM (one of its disadvantages)